 Harry Bell Interviewed by The State Journal as Part of Expert Panel Feature

-Posted on behalf of The Bell Law Firm, PLLC on Jan 05, 2015 in Firm News
+Posted on behalf of Stewart Bell, PLLC on Jan 05, 2015 in Firm News

-For a recurring feature dubbed Expert Panel, The State Journal of West Virginia recently sat down with Harry F. Bell, Jr., Charleston native and managing partner of The Bell Law Firm, to talk business.
+For a recurring feature dubbed Expert Panel, The State Journal of West Virginia recently sat down with Harry F. Bell, Jr., Charleston native and managing partner of Stewart Bell, PLLC, to talk business.

 Bell, interviewed by legal reporter Linda Harris for The State Journal, says that his greatest daily challenge is changing the public perception of what it means to resolve civil matters through lawsuits.
 No small feat, considering misconceptions about the legal process abound.